 Attached to this NASCOE News Flash are teleconference notes from the “All Employee Association Furlough Teleconference”

-The notes are not official agency policy / directive, but rather taken from handwritten contemporaneous notes created by a participant on the reference call.
+NOTES: The notes are not official agency policy / directive, but rather taken from handwritten contemporaneous notes created by a participant on the reference call.

 Many of the items in this document were covered with the NASCOE State Association President’s on the January 23, 2019 call with the NASCOE Officers.

 If there are any questions regarding the topics contained in this document, please contact your state association President.
 They will refer your questions or concerns to the NASCOE Officers through your Area Executives.

 “NASCOE Positions on FSA Employees’ ‘Excepted on Call” Status”